I write, document, and research Black community life in the rural U.S. South.

 Back on the Record

 That became my mission: to help put the rural Black South (back) on all the records.
-To represent its people—responsibly, truthfully, as I discuss elsewhere, Beautifully.
+To represent its people—responsibly, truthfully, and, in that way that Du Bois wrote and spoke about, Beautifully.

 They are cultural workers, keeping traditions that sustained generations before them and that continue to ground Black racial identity and American culture.